mozilla/gecko-dev/browser/components/search/docs/telemetry.rst

 SEARCH_COUNTS - SAP usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+  Note: This probe is reflected into the Glean probe ``sap.deprecated_counts``, which should not be used for ongoing measurements.
+Use the new ``sap.counts`` event instead.

   This histogram tracks search engines and Search Access Points.
 It is augmented by multiple SAPs, including the urlbar.
   It's a keyed histogram, the keys are strings made up of search engine names